 With the Inspire 2 hitting the market, the price of the Inspire 1 has come down considerably.
 A starting point of now just under $1599 will put the Inspire 1 in your hands.
 A fully decked out kit with the latest Zenmuse X5 camera, however, will get upwards of $7000.
 Last generation flight with current generation camera technology may be an ideal solution for you.

 Yuneec Typhoon H520

 As seen in our Best commercial drones list

 Yuneec announced the Typhoon H520 at CES 2017.
-This is a more ruggedized and fewature rich flyer than the consumer focused Typhoon H drone, with a focus on modular and swappable cameras for various professional and commercial needs.
+This is a more ruggedized and feature rich flyer than the consumer focused Typhoon H drone, with a focus on modularity and swappable cameras for various professional and commercial needs.
 Infrared, high zoom and more capable cameras are the selling point here, not to mention the orange color for safety in the workplace.

 DJI has only just announced their new M200 series drones, including the M200, M210 and M210 RTK.
 Included are options for upward facing cameras, a dual hanging camera setup and the dedicated FPV camera for a dual pilot control option.
 In short, all the best features from the Inspire 2 have been molded into the Matrice line, then adding some weatherproofing to make the M200 series one of the best offerings from DJI to date.